andrea-pollastro/pyautoencoder/docs/source/examples/vae_mnist.rst

 ELBO Evaluation
 ---------------

-We evaluate the ELBO over a dataloader by negating the average negative-ELBO returned by :class:`VAELoss`.
+We evaluate the ELBO over a dataloader by summing the batch-wise ELBO diagnostics returned by :meth:`VAE.compute_loss`.

 .. literalinclude:: ../../../examples/mnist_vae_kingma2013.py
    :language: python
    :linenos:
-   :lines: 117-132
+   :lines: 114-129

 This routine is used during training to record both training and test ELBO values.